 Our rapport building is further hampered by the fact that we arrive about an hour late.
 We meet with the IMHIU Manager (whose name escapes me at the moment) and other staff.
 The cakes are awkwardly placed on a table in the communal space as we attempt to make amends for our tardiness, why we’re here and explain the scope of the project.
 We’re given a tour of the space.
 It’s similar to the IMHIU in Whyalla, only it’s noticeably quieter.
 During a tour of a vacated room, our conversation with the manager is lightening considerably as we seek to contextualise sound and relate it to the goals of the project.
 The Manager interrupts us suddenly as a murmur is heard from behind the closed door of a room on the other side of the hallway.
 She excuses herself as she makes her way into the room.
 The murmur becomes a distressed yelp as we glimpse someone flailing on the bed screaming, “I can’t do it, I can’t do it, I can’t do it.”
 Given the relative quiet of this space for the first half hour of our visit, it’s a confronting visible and audible reminder of the reality of this environment.

-Later on, Alison, Vic and I meet one of the consumers in person – a woman called Helen who appears to be in her sixties and is dressed in a colourful dress with equally striking plastic flowers in her hair.
+Later on, Alison, Vic and I meet one of the consumers in person – a woman called H who appears to be in her sixties and is dressed in a colourful dress with equally striking plastic flowers in her hair.
 She professes her love of art and explains to us that she’ll draw a picture for us when we come back the following day.
 She enthusiastically yells to the staff at reception that our presence today (and the project itself) is a miracle and there’s a special – possibly divine – reason we’re here.
-The conversation is open and lighthearted, but somewhat inevitably personal subjects (both Helen’s and ours) are broached and Helen’s demeanour becomes more fragile as she touches on traumatic aspects of her life.
+The conversation is open and lighthearted, but somewhat inevitably personal subjects (both Helen’s and ours) are broached and H’s demeanour becomes more fragile as she touches on traumatic aspects of her life.